Tur\'an's theorem for Dowling geometries: Tur a n density of graphic matroids

 \begin{corollary} Let $\Gamma$ be a finite group and let $N$ be a matroid.
 Then $\pi(\Gamma, N) = 0$ if and only if $N$ is a bipartite graphic matroid, i.e., $N = M(H)$ for some bipartite graph $H$. \end{corollary} \begin{proof} The backward direction is immediate from Theorem~\ref{thm:gain ESS}.
 To prove the forward direction, suppose that $N$ is not the cycle matroid of any bipartite graph.
 Then $N$ is non-graphic or $N$ has an odd circuit, so $M(K_{\lfloor n/2 \rfloor, \lceil n/2 \rceil})$ is $N$-free.
 It follows that $\ex(Q_n(\Gamma),N) \ge \lfloor n^2/2 \rfloor$ and so $\pi(\Gamma,N) \ge \frac{1}{2|\Gamma|}$. \end{proof}

 In contrast to the Erd\H{o}s--Stone--Simonovits theorem, Theorem~\ref{thm:gain ESS} only bounds $\pi(\Gamma,M(H))$ from above.
-We now introduce a criterion that is sufficient for equality. \begin{definition} The pair $(\Gamma, H)$ is called a \emph{critical pair} (we also say that $H$ is \emph{$\Gamma$-critical}) if there does not exist a loopless, nonempty $\Gamma$-labelled graph $H'$ such that $\FM(H) \cong \FM(H')$ such that $\chi(\underline{H}') < \chi(H)$. \end{definition}
+We now introduce a criterion that is sufficient for equality. \begin{definition} A pair $(\Gamma, H)$ of a finite group $\Gamma$ and a graph $H$ is called a \emph{critical pair} (we also say that $H$ is \emph{$\Gamma$-critical}) if there does not exist a loopless, nonempty $\Gamma$-labelled graph $H'$ such that $\FM(H) \cong \FM(H')$ such that $\chi(\underline{H}') < \chi(H)$. \end{definition}

 Let $T_{n,k}^\Gamma$ be the subgraph of $K_n^\Gamma$ obtained by replacing each edge of the Tur\'{a}n graph $T_{n,k}$ by $|\Gamma|$ labelled edges.
 More precisely, $T_{n,k}^\Gamma$ is obtained by partitioning the vertex set of $K_n^\Gamma$ into $k$ classes, all of which have size $\lfloor n/k\rfloor$ or $\lceil n/k\rceil$ and by keeping only the edges that connect vertices between different classes.